HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 Measuring web performance includes a broad set of metrics that describe how pages load, render, and respond to user input in real-world conditions.
 It is not always possible for the web to feel instantaneous due to device, network, and execution constraints.
 As a result, performance is not only about speed, but also about how an experience feels while work is in progress.
 Providing clear feedback while content loads and keeping layouts visually stable helps users understand page behavior and feel in control as they interact with a site.

 These considerations have influenced the development and adoption of user-centric performance metrics called Core Web Vitals.
 These include <a hreflang="en" href="https://web.dev/articles/lcp">Largest Contentful Paint (LCP)</a>, <a hreflang="en" href="https://web.dev/articles/inp">Interaction to Next Paint (INP)</a>, and <a hreflang="en" href="https://web.dev/articles/cls">Cumulative Layout Shift (CLS)</a>, which capture key aspects of loading performance, interactivity, and visual stability.
-While Core Web Vitals were initially available primarily in Chromium-based browsers, support has expanded, with Safari and Firefox <a hreflang="en" href="https://www.debugbear.com/blog/firefox-safari-web-vitals">now reporting</a> key Core Web Vitals, enabling more consistent cross-browser performance measurement.
+Core Web Vitals measurement is becoming less Chrome only.
+Support for reporting INP and other Web Vitals in non-Chromium browsers <a hreflang="en" href="https://www.debugbear.com/blog/firefox-safari-web-vitals">has improved</a>, which can help compare user experience more consistently across browsers.

 These metrics are complemented by traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, along with measures of page resource loading behavior.
 Together, these signals provide insight into where performance bottlenecks occur and how they influence overall page behavior.
 A comprehensive overview of modern web performance metrics and measurement techniques can be found at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.